-Applied Thesis Track: Students must take 6 hours of supervised ANTH 5950 Applied Thesis.
+All candidates must take a minimum of 6 credit hours of supervised ANTH 5950 Applied Thesis.
 Students can register for 3 or 6 credit hours of 5950 at a time, but once they register for 5950, they must maintain continuous enrollment during fall/spring semesters until graduation.
 Students do not need to register for summer enrollment in 5950 unless they are graduating in the summer.
 See the Continuous Enrollment Policy.